Former Anoka theater teacher Jefferson Fietek charged with sexual abuse of four former students

 The Anoka County Sheriff’s Office launched an investigation June 25 after receiving two different allegations of abuse against Fietek, with at least two other victims coming forward.

-Fietek sexually penetrated one of the victims and engaged in oral sex with others, according to the charges.
-He allegedly watched pornographic videos with them, masturbated with them and gave them sex toys while warning them not to tell anyone.
+Fietek is charged with first-degree sexual assault against three victims and engaging in oral sex with others.
+He allegedly watched pornographic videos with some of them and engaged in other sexual activity while warning them not to tell anyone.

-In some cases, Fietek brought students back to the Anoka school’s theater after hours where abuse allegedly took place in dressing rooms and an attic used to store costumes.
-Parents let Fietek take their children outside of school, to the movies or Mall of America.
+In some cases, Fietek brought students back to the Anoka school’s theater after hours, where abuse allegedly took place in dressing rooms and an attic used to store costumes.
+Some parents let Fietek take their children on day trips outside of school, to the movies or the Mall of America.

 After Fietek moved to Massachusetts, the mother of one victim said he purchased an airplane ticket for the victim to visit him, according to the charges.
 The victim said he provided nude photos of himself at Fietek’s request 20 to 30 times until he realized “it was kind of weird for a grown man to be asking for a 15-year-old’s nudes.”